OctopusDeploy/cli/README.md

 Return back to your new command's go file (`account/create.go` in this example)

-**TODO!** At this point in the development cycle, the exact patterns and conventions around interactive mode questioning are not yet well defined.
-We will update the README to be more prescriptive as the situation changes.

 At a high level, you should create a function which encapsulates the interactive question/answer session, and returns your `TaskOptions` structure, which you then pass to `ProcessTasks`